Precipire/Godot-Export-Templater/README.md

 - Add option for engine string stripping (to make finding the encryption key more difficult)

 ## Known Bugs
-- Certain console prints won't print until the build is fully compiled (thread issue)
+- Console won't print the whole output
+- build profiles DO NOT WORK